|

-(Most of these quotes and excerpts are from Noonan’s book, Life, Liberty, and the Pursuit of Happiness, 1994.)
+(Many of these clips are from Noonan's book, Life, Liberty, and the Pursuit of Happiness, 1994.)

 Affluence detaches.
 It removes you from the old and eternal, it gets you out of the rain.